kiosion/kio.dev/README.md

 (Eventually) live at <a href="https://kio.dev/">https://kio.dev</a> / <a href="https://kio.sh/">https://kio.sh</a>

-Mostly way overengineered, but done so for fun (and to showcase relevant skills) 😃
+Mostly way overengineered, but intentionally.. for fun (and to showcase relevant skills) 😃

 ## 📚 Tech stack